 - Next, Facebook will recommend you visit the Event Setup Tool to track the actions of the visitors as you require.

-- Go back to “Google Tag Manager” → go to “Custom HTML” tag and paste the source code that you copied in the previous step.
+- Go back to “Google Tag Manager” → go to the “Custom HTML” tag and paste the source code that you copied in the previous step.

 - Click “Advanced Settings.”
 Choose “Once Per Event” under “Tag Firing Options.”